NoahShomette/bevy_ggf/README.md

 [![Crates.io](https://img.shields.io/crates/d/bevy_ggf)](https://crates.io/crates/bevy_ggf)

 # What is this?
 Bevy Grid Game Framework (Bevy_ggf), is a framework for creating grid based tactics and strategy games in the Bevy game engine.
-This framework is intended to provide a massive jumpstart to anyone who intends to make a game in the style of Advanced Wars and Final Fantasy initially, and then eventually strategy games like Civilization.
+This framework is intended to provide a massive and modular jumpstart to anyone who intends to make a game in the style of Advanced Wars and Final Fantasy initially, and then eventually strategy games like Civilization.

 # Crate Status